ayatkevich/flow/readme.md

-# @ayatkevich/tracify
+# @ayatkevich/flow

 An extensible effect handling library for tracing and verifying generator functions in TypeScript.
-Tracify allows you to infer types of effects and their arguments from individual, concrete traces without manually defining them.
+Flow allows you to infer types of effects and their arguments from individual, concrete traces without manually defining them.
 This approach not only ensures static type safety but also enables dynamic verification of implementations, facilitating test-driven development with extensible effects.